Fustercluck: Plot

-Hank (Donal Logue) and Britt (Michael Raymond-James) are approached by Josephine (Jackie Debatin), the wife of Robert Lindus (Christopher Cousins), telling them they must meet with her husband in prison.
-Visiting him, Lindus claims that he wasn't involved in Mickey's death and expresses fear that his family may be in danger from his colleagues.
-He tells Hank and Britt that they need to steal $250,000 from themselves.
+Hank (Donal Logue) and Britt (Michael Raymond-James) are approached by Josephine (Jackie Debatin), the wife of Robert Lindus (Christopher Cousins), who asks them to visit Lindus in jail.
+Lindus claims that he wasn't involved in Mickey's death and expresses fear that his family may be threatened by his business partners.
+In exchange for the name of who really killed Mickey, he asks the pair to steal $250,000 from him.

-Despite Britt's reservations, Hank accepts to help them.
-Josephine tells them that they have to steal bearer bonds which he has hidden in his now-sealed office, with a high level of security.
-She promises them a payment of $100,000, as well as the person responsible for Mickey's death.
-Meanwhile, Hank starts noticing more noises around the house and eventually catches the person who hid in his attic: his schizophrenic sister Stephanie (Karina Logue), who has been living there for four weeks after escaping from various psychiatric hospitals.
+Despite Britt's reservations, Hank accepts the offer.
+Josephine tells them that they have to steal bearer bonds hidden in Lindus’ now-sealed office.
+She promises them a payment of $100,000 as well as the person’s name.
+Hank catches the person hiding in his attic: his schizophrenic sister Stephanie (Karina Logue), who has been living there for four weeks after leaving her psychiatric hospital in Oregon.

 Leaving Steph in the care of Katie (Laura Allen), Hank and Britt reach Lindus' office.
-Britt sneaks in and knocks the office's alarm, prompting the bigger alarm to turn on and the police are called to the scene.
-Britt leaves before the police arrive, deeming the scene as a failed robbery attempt.
-They call a reparations service, which has been replaced with Hank's number.
-Hank shows up, and replaces the pad with a new one.
-Claiming that he needs the room closed, he seizes the opportunity to steal the bonds and a key from the office's vault.
+Britt sneaks in, replaces the security company contact info with Hank’s phone number, and destroys the office's alarm, activating it.
+Police arrive and believe it to be a failed robbery attempt, unwittingly calling Hank to replace the unit.
+Claiming that he needs the room closed to complete his work, Hank steals both the bearer bonds and a key from the office's hidden safe.

-The next day, they give the bonds and key to Josephine, while they receive money and the name of the drug dealer that killed Mickey: William (Channon Roe).
-Hank confronts William at his house, who states that he was forced by a person to inject Mickey, who was already intoxicated.
-Hank then hurries with Britt to catch the Lindus family, who used the bonds to pay for Lindus' bail.
-They arrive in time just as they intend to board a plane.
-They take Lindus, forcing him to reveal who forced Mickey to use the drugs.
-They use the key to open a safe deposit box, which contains an envelope.
-Lindus attempts to flee but is hit by a car, wounding him.
+The next day, they give the bonds and key to Josephine, receiving their share and the supposed name of the person who killed Mickey, drug dealer William (Channon Roe).
+Hank confronts William at his house, who claims that he was forced by man in a tan suit and large sunglasses to inject an already intoxicated Mickey with heroin.
+Learning that Lindus was bailed out of jail, Hank and Britt to catch the Lindus family attempting to board a private plane at the airport.
+They take Lindus, demanding he reveal who really killed Mickey and what the key is for.
+Lindus brings them to a PO Box which contains an envelope.
+Lindus attempts to flee the pair and is hit and seriously wounded by a passing car.

-As they can't go to the hospital, they take him to Hank's house.
-Before Lindus can say anything, he dies from his wounds.
-To complicate matters, Mark (Rockmond Dunbar) visits the house, as Josephine informed him that Hank and Britt took her husband.
-They manage to fool him into not finding anything and he leaves, but he asks them to come with them.
-After Mark, Hank, and Britt leave the house, Steph goes to the bathroom, staring at a dead Lindus in the bathtub.
+Avoiding the hospital, the pair take Lindus to Hank's house.
+Lindus tells them the envelope contains an environmental report for a construction site where Mickey worked security.
+Before Lindus can say anything else, he dies from his wounds.
+Mark (Rockmond Dunbar) visits the house, as Josephine called the police on Hank and Britt, but they are able to hide the body before he asks the pair to come with him.
+After Mark, Hank, and Britt leave the house, Steph stares at the dead Lindus in the bathroom.